What makes a good physician? When a patient recommends their doctor to someone else, why do they do it?

 The Role of eLearning

 It takes a tremendous amount of learning to become a good doctor.
-And with the exponential growth of advances in medical knowledge, doctors have to learn more and more information faster and better.
+And with the exponential growth of medical knowledge advances, doctors have to learn more and more information faster and better.
 While there was a time when book reading and attending lectures and having plenty of practical experience was enough, it isn’t anymore.
 Consequently, doctors have embraced e-learning as the most efficient way of acquiring new information.

 eLearning to Get Into Medical School